kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/ecosystem-explained.md

 ---
-title: How Polkadot ecosystem works?
+title: Polkadot & Kusama structure
 description: A course for those who see the Polkadot and Kusama ecosystem for the first time.
 metaOptions: [Learn, Kusama — From Theory to Practice Course]
 defaultName: Kusama — From Theory to Practice Course